robertdpowell/rp_blog/_posts/2021-06-07-Continuous Delivery.md

 - Achieving conformance (to rules) and performance (of delivery) is at the heart of Continuous Delivery.

 - Unreleased software is like stored up inventory.

+- PDCA - Deming cycle approach to configuration and release management maturity.

+- Implement change incrementally, measure the impact as we go.

+- Hypothesis ==> Test, Repeat ==> Learn.

+- The book focuses mainly on the ITIL phases of service transition and service operation.
+Release and deployment management, service testing and validation, service asset configuration and change management processes.
+But also, has implications for service design.

+- Successful projects cope with change well.
+Change in inevitable because we learn as we do.

+- Keep decisions broad-based at the start of the project and avoid going into detail during this inception phase ==> waste of time.

+- Use the initiation phase to prove your CI/CD process and infra, by trying to release 1 simple requirement or story.

+- An iterative approach means ==> Software is always working, as demonstrated by the automated test suites that run on check in.
+Software is deployed to a production like environment for showcase in each iteration, which are no longer than 2 weeks.

+- Keys to iterative are prioritisation and parallelization.

+- Iterative and incremental delivery are key to risk management in software delivery.

+- The deployment pipeline allows us to enforce auditing and compliance strategies while maintaining short cycle time.

+- The more detailed a document, the more quickly it will go out of date!

+- Automated scripts are the documentation of your process - ensure they are up to date and enforce that they are used.

+- Take hashes of binaries to prove the ones in prod are the ones that came out of our build process.